Updated 5/11/26.

 “Even though differing conclusions may be presented, we think it’s still helpful for people to understand the degree of consensus around a particular claim and have clear information on which sources agree,” the company said at the time.

 In 2023, Google began changing its tune.
-That June, Google said that effective immediately it would stop removing false claims of widespread election fraud in the 2020 presidential race from YouTube, [later explaining it had] made the decision to balance its twin goals of “protecting our community and providing a home for open discussion and debate.”
+That June, Google said that effective immediately it would stop removing false claims of widespread election fraud in the 2020 presidential race from YouTube, [having] made the decision to balance its twin goals of “protecting our community and providing a home for open discussion and debate.”

-“In the current environment, we find that while removing this content does curb some misinformation, it could also have the unintended effect of curtailing political speech without meaningfully reducing the risk of violence or other real-world harm,” the company wrote.
+The company elaborated in an official YouTube blog: “In the current environment, we find that while removing this content does curb some misinformation, it could also have the unintended effect of curtailing political speech without meaningfully reducing the risk of violence or other real-world harm”.

 -- Source: How Google shifted from a bastion of accurate information to a steward of free expression.
 Jennifer Elias/ CNBC.
 September 26, 2025.